Environmental Geosciences - Weathering Important MCQs

 a) Release of organic acids promoting mineral dissolution

-b) Absorption of water molecules reducing hydration rates
+b) Absorption of water molecules reduces hydration rates

 c) Formation of protective biofilms inhibiting mineral dissolution

-d) Production of mineral-stabilizing enzymes reducing mineral reactivity
+d) Production of mineral-stabilising enzymes, reducing mineral reactivity

 19. Assertion (A): Chemical weathering rates are typically higher in regions with high temperatures and abundant rainfall.